What Is a WAC course?

 Writing Across the Curriculum seminars are intended to give explicit attention to the sorts of writing students are likely to do in the discipline: what’s it mean to write as a literary critic, a biologist, or a sociologist?
 Understood as introductory and capstone experiences, the seminars are expected to incorporate as many of the following elements as possible:

-(1) small group instruction (twenty-five or fewer students), a configuration intended to promote frequent student/teacher interaction and peer discussion
+- small-group instruction (t25 or fewer students), a configuration intended to promote frequent student/teacher interaction and peer discussion

 Typically offered between the two WAC seminars, writing-to-learn courses emphasize writing as a means to understanding the course content and should incorporate as many of the elements of the seminar experience as possible, though enrollment may well be higher.
 The main goal of these courses is to encourage students to write throughout the semester in order to enhance the learning process, as well as to cultivate general language skills that will serve students both inside and outside disciplinary writing tasks.